 If your video wasn’t fixed by the Recoverit “Quick Repair Mode”, you should probably try the Advanced repair mode offered by Recoverit.

 Step 1: Click “Advanced Repair” found in red behind the file that wasn’t fixed.

 Step 1: Upload a working file created by the same device.

-Step 2: Select save pathlkk.
+Step 2: Select save paths.

 That’s all.
 Preview and save!

 There are numerous causes of error you could encounter when playing video files.
-What's more suppressing it that these errors are not uncommon.
+What's more, suppressing it that these errors are not uncommon.
 Some of these are:

-In the end, it doesn't really matter the media player you use to play your video files as long as it provides audible and clear sounds and visuals respectively.
+In the end, it doesn't matter the media player you use to play your video files as long as it provides audible and clear sounds and visuals respectively.
 You can spare yourself hours of frustration trying to fix certain video errors by simply installing an alternative software.
-VLC is one of the most amazing media player that currently exists.
+VLC is one of the most amazing media players that currently exists.
 However, if you are the DIY kind of person, this article was aimed at cutting the frustrating time usually spent in fixing these errors...
 So, whatever pleases you.
 Hope this tutorial was of help to you.